VP-10, Malaysian Armed Forces Strengthen Ties through Bilateral Training

+The P-8A is outfitted with a suite of state-of-the-art mission systems that enable its combat aircrews to conduct anti-submarine warfare, anti-surface warfare, and surveillance and reconnaissance missions.
+In addition to the mission systems, the aircraft can be outfitted with Harpoon anti-ship missiles, torpedoes, and sonobuoys to accomplish the various mission sets.

+“We are honored to have been received by gracious hosts,” said Lt. j.g.
+Terrence Armengau, VP-10 pilot.
+“We are grateful to have had the privilege of reciprocating and hosting a wide array of distinguished visitors as honored guests on the P-8A Poseidon throughout the week.”

-230213-N-FY142-0001 KUALA LUMPUR, Malaysia (Feb.
-13, 2023) - Sailors with the “Red Lancers” of Patrol Squadron (VP) 10 pose for a photo with members of the Royal Malaysian Air Force during a training event.
-VP-10 joined members of the Malaysian Armed Forces in holding presentations, conducting static displays, and hosting demonstration flights.
-VP-10 is based in Jacksonville, Florida and is currently operating from Kadena Air Base in Okinawa, Japan.
-It conducts maritime patrol and reconnaissance, as well as theater outreach operations, as part of a rotational deployment to the U.S. 7th Fleet area of operations.
-(U.S. Navy photo by Lt.
-Jane Moon)
+The “Red Lancers” are based in Jacksonville, Florida, and are currently operating from Kadena Air Base in Okinawa, Japan.
+The squadron conducts maritime patrol and reconnaissance, as well as theater outreach operations, as part of a rotational deployment to the U.S. 7th Fleet area of operations.

 |Date Taken: